cytoscape/py4cytoscape/doc/index.rst

 Look to the :doc:`Concepts <concepts>` section to see read about important py4cytoscape topics.

-Look to the :doc:`Jupyter Notebook <jupyter-notebook>` section to learn how to use py4cytoscape from a Jupyter Notebook running on a remote server.
+Look to the :doc:`Jupyter Notebook <Jupyter Notebook>` section to learn how to use py4cytoscape from a Jupyter Notebook running on a remote server.

 Note that py4cytoscape and RCy3 functions implement a common interface called the `Cytoscape Automation API Definition <https://docs.google.com/spreadsheets/d/1XLWsKxGLqcBWLzoW2y6HyAUU2jMXaEaWw7QLn3NE5nY/edit?usp=sharing>`_.